kottmanj/tq-chem-benchmark/README.md

 A small benchmark showcasing an out-of-the-box VQE with methods implemented in [tequila](https://github.com/tequilahub/tequila).
+*The scenario is: I want to run an electronic VQE, how far do I get without manually tweaking code or parameters.*

+<img src="benchmark.png" width=500>
 Timings from Intel(R) Xeon(R) W-2135 CPU @ 3.70GHz with Ubuntu.

-The fictive scenario is: I want to run an electronic VQE, how far do I get without manually tweaking code or parameters.

-<img src="benchmark.png" width=500>

 ## Note on the methods